-Completion of SMP Program 32
+Completion of SMP Program 32 12

-Courses 12
+Courses

 HIS507 Introduction to Historical Theology 3

 PRA514 Pastoral Care and the Word 3

 SYS513 Church and World 3

 PRA517 Pastoral Leadership and Theology 3

 Practical Theology M.A.
 Comprehensive Exam 0

-Total for Master of Arts (M.A.) via SMP Program 44 credit hours
+Total for Master of Arts (M. A.) 11